-Recommended places to stay in the main town of Port St. Joe are Port Inn & Cottages, for more moderate pricing, Tiki Palms Inn B & B, or the upscale Turtle Beach Inn, east of Port St. Joe on Indian Pass.
+Recommended places to stay in the main town of Port St. Joe are Port Inn & Cottages, for more moderate pricing, Tiki Palms Inn B & B, or also the upscale Turtle Beach Inn, east of Port St. Joe on Indian Pass.
 St. Joseph Peninsula State Park has wonderful cabins, but requires advance reservations.
 Additionally, many individual properties are available for rent situated on or near the bay.

 St. Joseph Bay, St. Joseph Peninsula State Park

-The Florida Fish and Wildlife Conservation Commission’s approval of a 10-day trial season for state waters off Pasco opens a fresh opportunity for boaters and divers that was traditionally restricted.
+The Florida Fish and Wildlife Conservation Commission’s approval of a 10-day trial season for state waters off Pasco also opens a fresh opportunity for boaters and divers that was traditionally restricted.

 Scalloper, courtesy of Visit Pasco

-The season adds yet another attraction to the area’s popular fishing draw and pristine beaches including Anclote Key Preserve State Park off the New Port Richey coastline.
-Visitors launching from the Port Richey boat ramp will find expanded offerings along the waterfront including the new Whiskey Joe’s Bar & Grill.
+The Florida scalloping season adds yet another attraction to the area’s popular fishing draw and pristine beaches including Anclote Key Preserve State Park off the New Port Richey coastline.
+Visitors launching from the Port Richey boat ramp will also find expanded offerings along the waterfront including the new Whiskey Joe’s Bar & Grill.